Skarafaz/NetworkMonitoredBlocker/README.md

 Network Monitored Blocker
 =======================

-Xposed Module: get rid of "Network may be monitored" alert due to private CA certificates.
+Simple Xposed module which gets rid of the annoying *Network may be monitored* warning triggered by adding a CA cert to the key store in KitKat.

+## Notes:
+* Notification removed.
+* Quick settings tile removed.
+* Warning icon next to *Security* settings menu removed.

+## Requirements:
+* Android KitKat.
+* Xposed Framework v54+.